Community Veterinary and End-of-Life Care Assistance

 Please allow up to 72 hours for review.

-Important Notes About Todd’s Medical Fund
+Important Information for Todd’s Medical Fund

 1. Grant amounts vary depending on medical need, cost of treatment, and available funds.
+Generally, the fund can cover 40% to 60% of the final bill, including necessary vet prescribed follow-up care (coverage determined by SPCA-NN).

 2. Grant approval is based on: